Quiznos: Post-bankruptcy

 On December 1, 2015, Quiznos opened a concept restaurant called Quiznos Grill, hoping to re-brand its products and increase menu offerings.
 Initial reviews of this restaurant highlighted the high price (US$20) once items were added to the sandwich (vegetables, cheese, etc.) or meal (chips, drinks, etc.).
 In late 2016, the Quiznos Grill concept was abandoned and relaunched as Zeps Epiq Sandwiches.
 Some Quiznos Grill sandwiches remained on the menu, while vegetarian choices, salads, all-day breakfasts, and loaded tater tots were added.

 On June 11, 2018, Quiznos announced that it had been acquired by California-based High Bluff Capital Partners.
 The chain did not move its headquarters.
 The company's REGO Restaurant Group announced a new prototype in 2021, the first of which opened in Hobbs, New Mexico.
 The company's new Qube format, pre-fab drive-thru units, fit on smaller parcels, can have better unit economics than traditional brick-and-mortar restaurants, and are cheaper and faster to build.

 As of December 6, 2023, 145 Quiznos restaurants remained in the United States, down from 176 in 2022.
+A partnership with Nebraska gas station chain Pump & Pantry in 2022 has resulted in four successful locations, and plans to open six more.